Stephanie-Ash/jewellery-art/README.md

 The project has been deployed to Heroku.
 Detail of the steps taken to deploy the site can be found [here](DEPLOYMENT.md).

+## Credits

+### Code

+* A lot of the initial functionalilty for the site was taken from the Code Institute **Boutique Ado** walkthrough project and adapted and added to as required.
+* The code institute **Hello Django** and **I Think Therefore I Blog** walkthroughs were also consulted.
+* The following stack overflow threads were used for assistance:
+    * Assistance with creating a full width Navbar dropdown menu was found [here](https://stackoverflow.com/questions/49659305/).
+    * Information in centering an absolutely positioned div inside another div was found [here](https://stackoverflow.com/questions/34741593/).
+    * Assistance with Django custom template tags was found [here](https://stackoverflow.com/questions/7954011/).
+    * Assistance with establishing the original size of a displayed image was found [here](https://stackoverflow.com/questions/1944280/).
+    * Information on how to set the HTTP_REFERER value in Django testing was found [here](https://stackoverflow.com/questions/11801946/).
+    * Information on an alternative way to get messages in testing was found [here](https://stackoverflow.com/questions/16143149/).
+    * Information on how to get the request object in Django testing was found [here](https://stackoverflow.com/questions/10277748/).
+    * Information on how to solve a transaction management error whilst testing was found [here](https://stackoverflow.com/questions/21458387/)
+* Further assistance and information was taken from the following:
+    * Information on how to remove duplicates from a Python list was found [here](https://www.w3schools.com/python/python_howto_remove_duplicates.asp).
+    * Assistance with setting the aspect ratio for displayed images was found [here](https://css-irl.info/aspect-ratio-is-great/).
+    * This [guide](https://realpython.com/django-redirects/) was used for assistance with Django redirects.
+    * This Code Institute [Slack post](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1605222094452700) was used to fix a bug with the checkout Save Info checkbox.

+### Media

+* The image of designer Lucas Finch was taken by Christian Buehner and found on [Unsplash](https://unsplash.com/photos/DItYlc26zVI).
+* The image of designer Emily Richardson was taken by Rachel McDermott and found on [Unsplash](https://unsplash.com/photos/0fN7Fxv1eWA).
+* The image of designer Meredith Chambers was taken by RF._.studio and found on [Pexels](https://www.pexels.com/photo/pensive-elderly-woman-in-eyeglasses-and-trendy-bomber-3867213/).
+* The image of designer Monique Godfrey was taken by Prince Akachi and found on [Unsplash](https://unsplash.com/photos/J1OScm_uHUQ).
+* The image of designer Antonne Brooks was taken by Ant Miner and found on [Unsplash](https://unsplash.com/photos/VK48kub0ibk).
+* The image of designer Gabriela Lopez was taken by Raamin Ka and found on [Unsplash](https://unsplash.com/photos/0qJBEzudn5E).
+* The brush strokes homepage background image was taken by Steve Johnson and found on [Unsplash](https://unsplash.com/).
+* The homepage jewellery making image was taken by firemystery and found on [Pixabay](https://pixabay.com/).
+* The image of Rachel Clark and all of the images of her jewellery were used with the permission of Rachel.
+In a ideal world she would have photographed all the jewellery for a much more stylish feel!
+* All other jewellery images were taken by myself using my mother's jewellery from various sources including the [Tate](https://shop.tate.org.uk/jewellery) and [Love Dazzle](https://www.lovedazzle.com/).

+### Other

+* The Code Institute [template](https://github.com/Code-Institute-Org/gitpod-full-template) was used to make the project repository on GitHub.
+* The wireframes for the project were created using [Balsamiq](https://balsamiq.com/wireframes/desktop/).
+* The database schema was created using [Quick Database Diagrams](https://www.quickdatabasediagrams.com/).
+* The mockup of the website in the README.md was created using [Am I Responsive?](http://ami.responsivedesign.is/).